LorenzoCif/CUSP_Cpp/README.md

-# CUSP_Cpp
+## CUSP_Cpp

-Efficient implementation of factorial model with CUSP prior
+In this repository you find a fast `C++` implementation of the Gibbs sampler for the Gaussian factor model with the Cumulative Shrinkage Process (CUSP) prior ([Biometrika, 107(3), 745-752](https://academic.oup.com/biomet/advance-article-abstract/doi/10.1093/biomet/asaa008/5847840)).